 time in Greece.
 (Glezos, who becomes a member of the Greek resistance, is condemned to death for treason in 1948 and imprisoned for being a communist.
 He is later elected a member of the Pan Hellenic Socialist Party.)

-Meanwhile in the mountains of Greece the resistance has sprung up, made up of mostly communists.
+Meanwhile in the mountains of Greece the resistance has sprung up, made up mostly of communists.
 In September 1941 the National Liberation Front (EAM) is formed.
-The most important offshoot of this
+The most important offshoot

 group is the National People's Liberation Army or Ethnikos Laikos Apeleftherotikos Stratos (ELAS), which is founded in December 1941 as the military arm of EAM.
 In the summer of 1942 the first ELAS guerrilla band takes to the mountains.
 They are led by a capable but ruthless Ares Veloukhiotis (the pseudonym of Athanasios Klaras).